Inertial effects on the interphase drag force and rheology of dilute suspensions of buoyant droplets at low Reynolds number: Reciprocal theorem for droplets

 Because the product $\hat{\textbf{E}} : {\textbf{E}}$ is commutative, the second term on the right-hand side of~\ref{eq:tricks_two,eq:tricks_one} cancel each other in the final expression.
 Injecting both~\ref{eq:tricks_one,eq:tricks_two} in~\ref{eq:int_third_step} leads to the final form of the reciprocal theorem for droplets, namely

-Note that we used the relations, $2{\textbf{e}_i} : \hat{\textbf{E}} = 2{\textbf{e}_i} : \hat{\grad\textbf{U}}$ and $\div\textbf{E} = \frac{1}{2}\grad^2 \textbf{U}$ because the background flow is divergence free~\eqref{eq:div_u}.
+Note that we used the relations, $2{\textbf{e}_i} : \hat{\textbf{E}} = 2{\textbf{e}_i} : \hat{\grad\textbf{U}}$ and $\div\textbf{E} = \frac{1}{2}\grad^2 \textbf{U}$ because the background flow is divergence free~\ref{eq:div_u}.
 Upon making the good choice for $\hat{\textbf{w}}_r$ and $\hat{\textbf{b}}$ (i.e. whether it is constant, linear, or quadratic, see~\ref{eq:w_r_expand}), one recovers on the left-hand side of~\ref{eq:int_final_step} the expression of the force, first, and second moments applied on the droplet in a yet arbitrary flow described by $\textbf{w}_r$ and $\textbf{b}$, and their gradients.

+In~\ref{eq:int_final_step} recall that $\textbf{n}$ is the outward normal to the test-droplet surface ($\Gamma_p$), while $\Omega_o$ and $\Omega_i$ represent the domains outside and inside the test droplet, respectively.
 On the right-hand side of~\ref{eq:int_final_step} all the terms are either known quantities from the \textit{auxiliary} problem ($\hat{\bm\sigma}_{o},\hat{\textbf{e}}_i, \hat{\textbf{u}}_{i/o/r}$), or boundary conditions of the ``real'' problem ($\textbf{U},\textbf{w}_r$ and $\textbf{b}$).
 However, one exception remains, that is the inertial term $\textbf{f}_{o}$ (resp. $\textbf{f}_i^{tot}$), which is a function of the unknown velocity field $\textbf{u}_{o}$ (resp. $\textbf{u}_i$).
 Hence, to compute the right-hand side of~\ref{eq:int_final_step}, we must use some approximations allowing us to compute the last two terms of~\ref{eq:int_final_step} without the knowledge of the complete solution.
 This is the subject of the next section.